-In winter, applying a layer to your face and lips before you go outside can protect you from nasty windburn… and also soothe those dry spots when you get home.
+In winter, applying a layer to your face and lips before you go outside can protect you from nasty windburn and soothe those dry spots when you get home.

 Soothe minor wounds and irritations

-Coconut oil has been found to have antiseptic, antibacterial, antiviral, and antifungal properties.
-Applying a thin layer to canker sores, acne, insect bites, minor burns, and other small wounds and skin irritations may help to heal them up faster, naturally.
+Coconut oil has antiseptic, antibacterial, antiviral, and antifungal properties.
+Applying a thin layer to canker sores, insect bites and other small wounds and skin irritations may help to heal them up faster, naturally.

-Not only is coconut oil an amazing moisturizer, but it can also help keep free radicals at bay—you know, those nasty things that promote wrinkles.
-Coconut oil could just be the perfect anti-aging serum you have been searching for.
-The anti-inflammatory properties help reduce puffiness while the antioxidants help you maintain that youthful glow you have always wanted.
+Not only is coconut oil a fantastic moisturizer, but it can also help keep free radicals at bay—you know, those nasty things that promote wrinkles.
+Coconut oil could be the perfect anti-aging serum you have been searching for.
+The anti-inflammatory properties help reduce puffiness, while the antioxidants help you maintain that youthful glow you have always wanted.
 For best results, rub a little bit of coconut oil into the skin day and night.

 Boost your healthy weight loss efforts